khulnasoft/devkit/docs/stargz-estargz.md

 You can also create any stargz/eStargz image using the variety of tools including the following.

-- [Docker Buildx](https://github.com/containerd/stargz-snapshotter/tree/v0.13.0#building-estargz-images-using-devkit): Docker CLI plugin for BuildKit.
+- [Docker Buildx](https://github.com/containerd/stargz-snapshotter/tree/v0.13.0#building-estargz-images-using-devkit): Docker CLI plugin for DevKit.
 - [Kaniko](https://github.com/containerd/stargz-snapshotter/tree/v0.13.0#building-estargz-images-using-kaniko): An image builder runnable in containers and Kubernetes.
-- [nerdctl](https://github.com/containerd/nerdctl/blob/v1.0.0/docs/stargz.md#building-stargz-images-using-nerdctl-build): Docker-compatible CLI for containerd and BuildKit.
+- [nerdctl](https://github.com/containerd/nerdctl/blob/v1.0.0/docs/stargz.md#building-stargz-images-using-nerdctl-build): Docker-compatible CLI for containerd and DevKit.
 This supports `convert` subcommand to convert an OCI/Docker image into eStargz.
 - [`ctr-remote`](https://github.com/containerd/stargz-snapshotter/blob/v0.13.0/docs/ctr-remote.md): containerd CLI developed in stargz snapshotter project.
 This supports converting an OCI/Docker image into eStargz and [optimizing](https://github.com/containerd/stargz-snapshotter/blob/v0.13.0/docs/estargz.md#example-use-case-of-prioritized-files-workload-based-image-optimization-in-stargz-snapshotter) it.
 - [`stargzify`](https://github.com/google/crfs/tree/master/stargz/stargzify): CLI tool to convert an OCI/Docker image to stargz.
 This is developed in CRFS project.
 Creating eStargz is unsupported.